Gregwar/CaptchaBundle/README.md

 * **distortion**: enable or disable the distortion on the image (default=true, enabled)
 * **max_front_lines**, **max_behind_lines**: the maximum number of lines to draw on top/behind the image. `0` will draw no lines; `null` will use the default algorithm (the number of lines depends on the size of the image). (default=null)
+* **background_color**: sets the background color, if you want to force it, this should be an array of r,g &b, for instance [255, 255, 255] will force the background to be white

 Example :